Benjamin Stone (Law & Order): Post-departure

 Stone is mentioned in the 1996 episode "Custody" as a possible witness against a judge.
 When his former assistant Paul Robinette, now a defense attorney, wants a judge to recuse himself for past comments showing bias against drug addicts and support for forced sterilization, Robinette threatens to subpoena Stone to testify about the comments, which both he and Stone heard the judge make.
 Upon hearing of the threat, Schiff informs McCoy that Stone "is traveling in Europe, not available to testify at any hearing."
 However, the judge by this time has already declared himself "unavailable" to hear the case.

-In the Chicago Justice episode "Uncertainty Principle", Stone receives a call from his son, Peter, who had just faced off against his former colleague Paul Robinette.

 The opening scene of the Law & Order: Special Victims Unit episode "The Undiscovered Country" (aired in 2018) reveals that Stone has died.
 His successor, Jack McCoy, gives the eulogy at the funeral.

 The Special Victims Unit episode "Dear Ben" mentions Stone several times.
 The plot of the episode revolves around the cold case of a serial rapist whom Stone repeatedly attempted to track down and prosecute, to no avail.
-The Special Victims Unit detectives eventually bring the rapist to justice.
+Peter reveals that Stone once briefly sent him and Pamela away to stay with relatives after the rapist sent him a Father's Day card, suggesting that he knew where Stone lived.
+The Special Victims Unit detectives eventually catch the rapist, Edgar Noone (Jude Ciccolella), who is obsessed with the late Stone and believes that he pursued him for so many years because he loved him like a son.
+Peter and SVU Lieutenant Olivia Benson (Mariska Hargitay) bait Noone by saying that Stone did not care about him at all and only spent so much time on him to protect his victims.
+As intended, this provokes an enraged Noone to accidentally reveal his guilt.

 Family

 Stone's son is Peter Stone (Philip Winchester), formerly a Cook County Assistant State's Attorney and lead character on Chicago Justice.
 Peter first appears on the Chicago P.D. episode "Justice", which is the backdoor pilot for Chicago Justice.
 Peter also appears in season 19 of Law & Order: Special Victims Unit, and eventually becomes the titular sex crimes bureau's ADA.
 In several episodes, Peter describes Ben as a distant father who neglected his family in favor of work.

-Stone also had a daughter, Pamela (Amy Korb), who is introduced in the SVU episode "Send in the Clowns".
+Peter Stone also had a sister, Pamela (Amy Korb), who is introduced in the SVU episode "Send in the Clowns".
 Pamela has paranoid schizophrenia, and has been hospitalized for most of her life.
 According to Peter, their father would visit Pamela once a week, and Peter has continued the visits since their father's death.
 She is murdered by sex traffickers in the SVU episode "Remember Me Too".